turingschool/try-turing/series-hww/fe/index.md

 ## Talking to the Back-End

 A static site - one that won't store any information about you - is only useful up to a point.
-Most sites that are useful to us (we typically refer to these as _appliactions_) present information to the user on the Front-End, and also talk to the Back-End for the user.
+Most sites that are useful to us (we typically refer to these as _applications_) present information to the user on the Front-End, and also talk to the Back-End for the user.
 This communication allows users to log in to accounts, post status updates, upload photos, send messages, etc.

 ### Making a Request